Research Professor in Early Childhood Education: Professor Emerita, Department of Teaching and Learning

-Dale Clark Farran is Emerita and a research professor in the Department of Teaching and Learning in Peabody College at Vanderbilt University; she is also Director of the Peabody Research Institute.
-Professor Farran has been involved in research and intervention for high-risk children and youth for all of her professional career.
+Dale Clark Farran is an Emerita Professor at Peabody College at Vanderbilt University.
+Dr. Farran has been involved in research and intervention for high-risk children and youth for all of her professional career.
 She has conducted research at the Frank Porter Graham Child Development Center in Chapel Hill, NC and the Kamehameha Schools Early Education Project in Hawaii.
-Professor Farran is the editor of two books both dealing with risk and poverty, the author of more than 80 journal articles and book chapters and a regular presenter at national conferences.
-Her recent research emphasis is on evaluating the effectiveness of alternative preschool experiences for preparing children from low-income families to transition successfully to school.
-Currently she is directing an evaluation of the State of Tennessee's Prekindergarten program, a longitudinal evaluation through high school of a mathematics pre-k program, an evaluation of the Pre-K Expansion grant in Nashville and Memphis, and a partnership with the Metro Nashville Public School system to identify key quality classroom practices in pre-k.
+Dr. Farran is the editor of two books both dealing with risk and poverty, the author of more than 90 journal articles and book chapters and a regular presenter at national conferences.
+Her recent research emphasis is on evaluating the effectiveness of alternative preschool curricula for preparing children from low-income families to transition successfully to school and longitudinal follow up for long term effects.
+Currently she is directing an evaluation of the State of Tennessee’s Prekindergarten program.
+Most recently she has been involved in identifying early childhood classroom practices most facilitative of children’s outcomes, including coaching tools to improve practice.

 Early intervention for children at risk for school failure due to poverty and/or disabilities.
 Transition to school.
 Observational methodologies.
 Early language and mathematics development.